vertexproject/synapse/docs/synapse/userguides/model_updates/update_v2_183_0.rst

 ``it:exec:file:del``
-  The form had the following updated properties:
+  The form had the following properties updated:

     The property ``path:base`` is no longer marked as read only.